cockroachdb/docs/_includes/v22.2/start-in-docker/mac-linux-steps-single-node.md

     Instead of specifying each value directly by using the `-e` or `--env` flag, you can store them in a file on the Docker host.
 Use one key-value pair per line and set the `--env-file` flag to the file's path.
     {{site.data.alerts.end}}

 - Bind-mounts the `~/init-scripts` directory on the Docker host onto the `/docker-entrypoint-initdb.d` directory within the container.
-Initialization scripts stored in this directory are run after CockroachDB starts and the default database, user, and password are initialized.</li>
+Initialization scripts stored in this directory are run after CockroachDB starts and the default database, user, and password are initialized.
-- Accepts database client connections on hostname `roach-single` on port 26257.</li>
+- Accepts database client connections on hostname `roach-single` on port 26257.
-- Accepts connections to the DB Console on hostname `roach-single` on port 8080.</li>
+- Accepts connections to the DB Console on hostname `roach-single` on port 8080.

+The `cockroach` process listens on `127.0.0.1:26257` and `localhost:26257`, and this cannot be changed for single-node cluster running in a container.
+The `--listen-address` option is ignored.

 1. Start the cluster node.